 When Scripture speaks of wives submitting to their husbands, it does so within the context of husbands being commanded to love with self-sacrificing, Christ-like care.

-Mutual Submission, Not Dictatorship
+God’s Design for Marriage: Mutual Submission, Not Control

 The Bible does not present marriage as a hierarchy where one person rules and the other obeys.
 God’s design for marriage is mutual submission, not dictatorship.